AnyFetch/developers.anyfetch.com/guides/projections.md

 Documents in Cluestr revolves around the notion of projection, to display datas depending on the context.

-The best way to understand projection is by examples.
+The best way to understand projection is by example.
 Let's say you have a big PDF file, hydrated with the following metadatas:

 ```json
 {